 The 7 Most Critical Responsibilities of a District Manager

-If a district manager is not doing a good job, perhaps it’s because they don't have the guidance or the training to do so, especially for those who used to be unit managers.
-After all, the abilities and skills that made them thrive then are not the same as what makes a successful multi-unit leader.
+If a District Manager is not doing a good job, perhaps it’s because they don't have the guidance or the training to do so, especially for those who used to be Unit Managers.
+After all, the abilities and skills that made them thrive then are not the same as what make a successful multi-unit leader.

-- Great district managers require the development of additional skills and knowledge to be successful.
+- Great District Managers require additional skills and knowledge to be successful.

 Think about it!
-A unit or general manager’s job is dictated by the day-to-day operations of the brand and the business they run every day in those four walls.
+General managers' activities are dictated by the day-to-day operations of the brand and the business they run every day within those four walls.
 However, what the multi-unit leaders do completely depends on the district’s situation as well as on what happens in each unit within the district.

 That’s why the set of abilities they need to be successful at this position is completely different from that of a successful unit manager.

-Over our many years of experience, analysis, research, and having worked with over 250 district managers here at the American Franchise Academy, we have identified the seven critical responsibilities that a district manager must fulfill every day to be successful and effective.
+Over our many years of experience, analysis, research, and having worked with over 400 District Managers here at the American Franchise Academy, we have identified the seven critical responsibilities that a District Manager must fulfill every day to be successful and effective.

 These responsibilities dictate what will cause them to perform at their best, efficiently, and with great outcomes for the entire business.
 Let’s dig into each one of them!